Nasirnagar Upazila: History

-Naming

-It is said that Hazrat Shah Jalal (R.A.), on his way to attack the kingdom of King Gaur Govinda of Sylhet and to spread Islam, stayed in this area with his general, Syed Nasir Uddin.
-The area was named Nasirnagar after him.
-The name of this union later became the name of the police station and eventually the upazila of Nasirnagar.

-Another popular belief is that during the reign of Mughal Emperor Shah Jahan, a certain Majlish Gazi from the lineage of Isa Khan was appointed as the Dewan (revenue officer) of the Sarail pargana.
-The area was named Nasirnagar after a descendant of that family, Dewan Nasir Mahmud.

-General History

 Nasirnagar, a haor-dominated upazila in Brahmanbaria district, came under the control of the British East India Company in 1765 during the acquisition of the Dewani.
 In 1830, the parganas of Sarail, Daudpur, Haripur, Bejura, and Satrakandal were transferred from Mymensingh to Tripura district.
 In 1860, Nasirnagar was established as a sub-district under the then Tripura district (formed in 1790 and renamed Comilla on October 1, 1960).
 In 1875, Nasirnagar sub-district was renamed Brahmanbaria sub-district.
 In 1792, the East India Company ordered the division of the district into thanas, with each thana covering an area of 400 square miles.
 In 1885, the then Tripura district was divided into eleven thanas, with fifteen police outposts.
 The number of police outposts was later reduced to two: Nasirnagar and Morichakandi.
 For the convenience of criminal administration, Nasirnagar police outpost was declared a thana in 1910.
 On August 1, 1983, Nasirnagar thana was upgraded to an upazila.

-History of the Liberation War
+Liberation War

 On November 15, 1971, Pakistani forces attacked various villages in Kunda, Bholakut, Gokarna, and Nasirnagar Sadar Union, setting houses on fire and killing many innocent people.
 The Mukti Bahini engaged in direct combat with Pakistani forces near Tullapara and Nasirnagar thana.
 A freedom fighter named Siddiqur Rahman from Chanderpara village in this upazila was martyred while fighting in Fulbaria village of the neighboring Kalauk upazila (now Lakhai).
 Nasirnagar was liberated from Pakistani forces on December 7, 1971.

-Historical Structures
+Historical structures

 In 1917, Kailashchandra Sarkar established the Jagannath Dev Temple in Nasirnagar upazila.
 Additionally, there is a Hindu temple in Fandauk village built during the Mughal era, showcasing distinct Mughal architectural features.
 Another notable structure is the Haripur Zamindar House (Big House).
 It is said that about 175 years ago, zamindars Gauri Prasad Ray Chowdhury and Krishna Prasad Ray Chowdhury constructed this house.
 Built on approximately 480 decimals of land, the house contains 50–55 rooms.

-Natural Disasters
+Natural disasters

 The cyclone of 1971 completely devastated the villages of Chapairtala and Chitna.
 The region also suffered significant damage due to floods in 1974 and 1988.